 With Fridays to “play” and weekends available, beyond family obligations, it makes sense that dentists, orthodontists and doctors will want to play golf.
 Golf is an activity in which they can get away with the guys and they can use their technical skills to get better at the activity.

-Some of the dentists and orthodontists I know that play golf include Jason Gladwell of Gladwell Orthodontics, Brett Wells of Wells Family Dentistry, Clay Sims of Sims Orthodontics in Crestview, Florida.
+Some of the dentists and orthodontists I know that play golf include Jason Gladwell of Gladwell Orthodontics, Brett Wells of Wells Family Dentistry, Clay Sims of Sims Orthodontics in Pensacola, Florida.
 Note that all of these business professionals are highly successful in their fields which makes them want to become successful in the sport of golf.

 If you are at a private country club and you are paired up with a few guys that you do not know, there is a good chance some of these individuals will be doctors, dentists or orthodontists.
 There are many at every private club.
 Also note there are several lawyers as well.